Series 3 — Episode 18

 This episode was already scheduled to be broadcast, a week later, while it was being produced.

-This episode was not shown in Melbourne as, finding themselves a year behind Sydney, they dropped a lot of episodes to catch up to series 4.
+This episode was not shown in Melbourne as, finding themselves a year behind Sydney, they dropped five episodes to catch up to series 4.
+In all other Australian regions, this episode was held back five weeks to be the final episode.

 TV Times listing